Mental Health Facilities Cheshire, CT

 Cornell Scott Hill Health Center Child And Family Guidance Clinic - 3.2 miles from Cheshire, CT

 Cornell Scott Hill Health Center Child And Family Guidance Clinic is a mental health facility in New Haven, CT, located at 226 Dixwell Avenue, 6511 zip code area.
 Cornell Scott Hill Health Center Child And Family Guidance Clinic provides outpatient treatment.
-Cornell Scott Hill Health Center Child And Family Guidance Clinic provides activity therapy, dialectical behavior therapy and couples/family therapy to children / adolescents.
-Cornell Scott Hill Health Center Child And Family Guidance Clinic also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-Additional services offered by Cornell Scott Hill Health Center Child And Family Guidance Clinic consist of family psychoeducation, court-ordered outpatient treatment and case management.
+Cornell Scott Hill Health Center Child And Family Guidance Clinic provides cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents.
+Cornell Scott Hill Health Center Child And Family Guidance Clinic also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
+Additional services offered by Cornell Scott Hill Health Center Child And Family Guidance Clinic consist of family psychoeducation, case management and court-ordered outpatient treatment.

 Learn More